 Having worked in destination development and marketing for many years, would you say interest in the sustainability performance of destinations has become stronger?

 Yes, for sure; sustainability has become a great part of our everyday lives throughout society and not only in tourism.
-I remember decades ago, when the green parties came to the political stage – they seemed quite exotic, revolutionary and different at the time.
-I would say that their greatest achievement was not their own political success, but the fact that most of the mainstream parties have adopted their sustainable ideas and included them into their own programs.
+I remember decades ago when the green parties came to the political stage – they seemed quite exotic, revolutionary, and different at the time.
+I would say that their greatest achievement was not their own political success, but the fact that most of the mainstream parties have adopted their sustainable ideas and included them in their own programs.

 In a modern Europe, today a lot of sustainability standards are already included into legislation and people are becoming more and more aware of the responsibility we have to the world we live in.

 Speaking of destinations, we have the legislation on one side, which is slowly improving our way of investing in very sensitive natural and social surroundings, and the growing green awareness on the demand side, so I believe we are going in the right direction.

 Not so long ago the protection of nature was an unnecessary extra cost.
 But today I would dare to say that in our society – and especially in Soča Valley, where our tourism completely depends on natural resources – we all more or less understand that sustainability should be the only way to go.
 And this cognition concerns all levels: national and local authorities, tourism trade, residents, and visitors.

 Of course, we are still at the very beginning of this process, but I believe we are going in the right direction.

 In our case – speaking either of Julian Alps or my Soča Valley, we have also another support – a great share of our land is already part of the Triglav National Park.
 Years ago, the park and tourism treated each other as enemies, but now we are allies and partners and we are building our strategies together.